VojtaHavlicek/VojtaHavlicek.github.io/about.markdown

 permalink: /about/
 ---

-I am Vojta and I like to create.
-I am a scientist by day.
+I am a doctor and a scientist by day.
-I stutter a lot and I am shy, so I love to express myself by making games.
+I stutter a lot and I am often shy, so I used to express myself by making games.
+These days it mostly helps me to regain focus.